Sylt-Shuttle mit Auto-Anhängern fährt mit Biokraftstoff | © DB AG/ Faruk Hosseini

 Biofuel is available instead of diesel at the filling station in Aulendorf

-Biofuel in trackwork
+Biofuel in track construction

 The Bahnbau Group's fleet of rail vehicles is approved for refueling with HVO.

-Eco-friendly Sylt Shuttle
+Climate-friendly Sylt Shuttle

 • With the Sylt Shuttle our customers travel to the island in a climate-friendly way. | © DB AG / Sylt Shuttle